How To Buy a Prepaid Sim Card in the UK

 • 100GB Data, 5000 minutes and 5000 texts for £30

-• 12GB Data plus unlimited minutes and texts for £10 – Supports 5G speed
+• 12GB Data, unlimited texts + minutes for £10 – Supports 5G

-• 100GB data, unlimited minutes and texts for £25 – Supports 5G speeds
+• 100GB data, unlimited texts + minutes for £25 – Supports 5G

 Which UK Networks Let You Roam In the EU?